Volvo XC90 SUV - Interior & comfort

 The T8 model also gets a crystal glass gearlever to mark it out from lesser models – very bling.

-The Volvo XC90 model line-up is very straightforward, with two of the three trim levels (which are Momentum, R-Design and Inscription) offered with the full engine range of B5 diesel, T5 petrol, T6 petrol or T8 hybrid.
-You can only choose the two lower engines on Momentum trims.
+The Volvo XC90 model line-up is very straightforward, with two of the three trim levels (which are Momentum, R-Design and Inscription) offered with the full engine range of B5 diesel, B5 petrol or T8 hybrid.
+You can only choose the B5 (P) on Momentum trims.
 Four-wheel drive and seven seats are standard on every model, along with Volvo's Sensus sat-nav system, LED headlights, an advanced air-filtration system, hands-free boot opening, keyless entry, a power-adjustable driver’s seat, auto-dimming mirrors and DAB digital radio.